Internet Safety with NordVPN: Why you should use a travel VPN

 Internet security and VPN’s aren’t really a sexy topic so all I can say is it does its job of keeping me securely connected to the internet and allowing me to continue my current obsession with Bloodlines and Netflix streaming.

-A few facts about NordVPN and their VPN service
+About NordVPN and Their VPN service

 • NordVPN has been in business since 2012 and is registered in the Republic of Panama.
 This is useful for VPN purposes as the country does not include legislation to spy on internet users through enforcing communications providers to maintain logs of their customers’ internet use.